 Of course, an account holder's circumstances may change.
 They may not have been eligible for a basic bank account at the time of opening an account but may thereafter.
 Ideally signatory banks would have systems and processes whereby they could scan for customers who are likely to be eligible for basic bank account, and proactively offer that option.
 I tested the feasibility of this with the industry and was advised that signatory banks are unable to identify Centrelink payments that are made and could not use this as a way of detecting likely eligibility.

-&lt;sup>221 McClelland, J The Code of Banking Practice Final Report, December 2008, Rec 35
+Joint Consumer Submission p.28 and Rec 10, Legal Aid NSW Rec 29 McClelland, J The Code of Banking Practice Final Report, December 2008, Rec 35